 In addition, the tunnel lighting system will be completely renovated with new light-emitting diodes (LED).
 The new lighting will utilize a sophisticated lighting control system which monitors and gradually dims or brightens lighting to best match outside ambient conditions.
-The new first-in-Nevada system will provide drivers enhanced visibility while transitioning from outside lighting to light conditions within the tunnels.
+The new system will provide drivers enhanced visibility while transitioning from outside lighting to light conditions within the tunnels.
 The enhanced visibility is projected to increase safety as drivers will remain more self-assured of the road ahead and less likely to unnecessarily slow or brake.

 Rehabilitate and Seismically Retrofit Eight Bridges Through Carlin Canyon

 The project will enhance and retrofit eight I-80 bridges, four directly on each side of the tunnels and four to the east of the tunnels.
 The driving and approach surfaces of the bridges will be replaced, along with bridge rails and certain bridge joints for improved driving and seismic stability.
 The bridges will also be repainted.

 Roadway Pavement Reconstruction

 The pavement leading up to the tunnels will be completely reconstructed to remove cracking and provide an enhanced, safer ride surface.

 Roadway technology such as traffic cameras, road weather information systems, tunnel monitoring cameras, traffic flow detectors and ice warning system will be enhanced and connected via fiber optic cable.

 - Enhance the interstate system and bridge and tunnel infrastructure for the safety and mobility of travelers and commerce